Think-Round-Inc/ThinkLife/README.md

 ## **Platform Overview**

-ThinkxLife serves as a **transparent demonstration** of how Think Round integrates artificial intelligence to enhance our mission of healing and transformation.
+ThinkLife serves as a **transparent demonstration** of how Think Round integrates artificial intelligence to enhance our mission of healing and transformation.
 The platform consists of three main experience areas:

 ### **Inside Our AI**
 Explore how we thoughtfully integrate AI technology across our programs, featuring trauma-informed design principles, ethical AI implementation, and transparent technology practices.